BORON Overview Information

 Boron was used as a food preservative between 1870 and 1920, and during World Wars I and II.

 How does it work?

-Boron seems to affect the way the body handles other minerals such as magnesium and phosphorus.
+Boron seems to affect the way the body handles other minerals such as calcium, magnesium, and phosphorus.
 It also seems to increase estrogen levels in older (post-menopausal) women and healthy men.
 Estrogen is thought to be helpful in maintaining healthy bones and mental function.
 Boric acid, a common form of boron, can kill yeast that cause vaginal infections.

 Likely Effective for: